-Unfunded Redemption Redemption Investments at NAV June 30, 2021 Commitments Frequency Notice Period Domestic equities \$ 10,648,646 - Daily, weekly & monthly 0 - 30 days Domestic fixed income 6,960,979 = Daily, weekly & monthly 0 - 30 days International equities 6,325,241 - Daily, weekly & monthly 0 - 30 days Real estate funds 2,906,957 - Quarterly 90-100 days Defensive equities 3,894,593 - Quarterly 90-100 days Total investments at NAV \$ 30,736,416 - · · · · · · · · · · · · · · · · · · · •
+Unfunded Redemption Redemption Investments at NAV Ju ne 30, 2021 Commitments Frequency Notice Period Domestic equity \$ 8,419,625 - Daily, weekly & monthly 0 - 30 days Domestic fixed income 6,177,375 - Daily, weekly & monthly 0 - 30 days International equity 4,866,929 - Daily, weekly & monthly 0 - 30 days Real Estate 3,763,041 - Quarterly 90-100 days Defensive equity 3,346,340 - Quarterly 90-100 days Total investments at NAV \$ 26,573,310 - -

-- (1).
+(1).
 Domestic equity investments include funds that are actively managed.
 The funds invest in stocks of small, mid, and large capitalizations.
-The funds seek to outperform the S&P 500 Index while maintaining a similar level of market risk over the long term. - (2).
+The funds seek to outperform the S&P 500 Index while maintaining a similar level of market risk over the long term.

+(2).
+Domestic fixed income investments are in high quality corporate bond securities with long durations in line with the profile of invested funds.
+A fundamentals-based, quantitative credit modeling process is used to screen out riskier securities and determine credit quality.

+(3).
 International equity investments also include actively managed funds.
 About half of the investment is in securities where rigorous dividend discount analysis is used to identify value in terms of the long-term flow of income.
-The other half of this investment are in funds, which employ a strategy that seeks to outperform the MSCI World Index (half-hedged) while maintaining a similar level of market risk over the long term. - (3).
-Domestic fixed income investments are in high quality corporate bond securities with long durations in line with the profile of invested funds.
-A fundamentals-based, quantitative credit modeling process is used to screen out riskier securities and determine credit quality. - (4).
-Real estate investment is a core real estate fund with an emphasis on long-term stabilized cash flow and market appreciation potential.
+The other half of investment is in funds which employs strategy that seeks to outperform the MSCI World Index (half-hedged) while maintaining a similar level of market risk over the long term.

+(4).
+Real estate investment is in core real estate fund with an emphasis on long-term stabilized cash flow and market appreciation potential.
 The funds are liquid, and the redemption frequency is quarterly.
-Eligible for redemption with a 90-100 days' notice period. - (5) Defensive equity investment is in a fund that seeks long-term growth of capital.
+Eligible for redemption with a 90-100 days' notice period.

+(5) Defensive equity investment is in a fund that seeks long-term growth of capital.
 The fund employs a strategy of writing collateralized put options on the S&P 500 Index.
-The collateral generally consists of short duration, high quality fixed income positions with a focus on U.S. Treasuries.
+The collateral generally consists of short duration, high quality fixed income positions with a focus on U.S. Treasuries